 - How the success or failure of each corrective procedure will be measured.

-– When the success or failure will be measured.
+- When success or failure will be measured.

-Step 8: Institute Plan; perform scheduled measurements; make adjustments; repeat process
+Perform scheduled measurements; make adjustments; repeat the process.

 This article was originally posted on www.simmonsinc.com.
 Any reproduction on any other site is prohibited and a violation of copyright laws.